fujaba/fulibFx/README.md

 }
 ```

+## ⌚ History

+The framework also provides a history of visited routes.
+The history acts like a stack and can be
+used to go back and forth between previously visited routes.
+The history is automatically updated when using the `show`
+method.
+The history works like the history of a browser, meaning you can go back and forth again, but after going back
+and visiting an alternative route, the routes that were previously in the history will be removed.

+The history can be navigated using the `back()` and `forward()` methods of the `FxFramework` class.

+## 🤚 Providing controllers

+If you want to show a controller without using the routing system with controllers and sub-controllers, you can use the
+`provide` method of the `FxFramework` class.
+This method takes a controller class and returns an instance of the controller.
+This instance can then be used to display the controller using JavaFX.
+This only works for controllers extending from `Parent`.

+Controllers provided this way will not be recognized by the routing system and therefore will not be destroyed automatically.
+If you want to destroy the controller, you have to do it manually, for example by calling `destroy()` on the controller
+in the `FxFramework` class.

 ## 🧵 Sub-Controllers

 Controllers can be used inside other controllers to create reusable components.
 This can be done by using the